-TV-45070
+TV-45070 for the Treatment of Pain

 TV-45070 (formerly XEN402) is a small-molecule inhibitor of the sodium channel Nav1.7 and other sodium channels, including those that are expressed in the pain-sensing peripheral nervous system.
 TV-45070 has potentially broad application in nociceptive pain, mediated by damage or injury to tissues, including the pain sensitivity caused by inflammation, and neuropathic pain mediated by damage, dysfunction or injury of nerves.
 TV-45070 is partnered with Teva.
 Pursuant to the terms of the agreement, Teva is obligated to complete three Phase 2 or later stage clinical trials.
-Using a topical ointment formulation of TV-45070, Teva has initiated a 375-patient Phase 2b clinical trial in OA of the knee with data expected in the second half of 2015.
+Using a topical ointment formulation of TV-45070, Teva has initiated a 300-patient, randomized Phase 2b clinical trial in OA of the knee with data expected in the third quarter of 2015.
 Teva is also developing topical TV-45070 in neuropathic pain indications, and is planning a Phase 2b clinical trial in patients with PHN that is expected to start in the first half of 2015.
-In addition, Teva is evaluating the opportunity to develop TV-45070 for the orphan disease erythromelalgia, or EM.
+In addition, we are working with Teva to evaluate the opportunity to develop TV-45070 for the orphan disease erythromelalgia, or EM.
 TV-45070 has received orphan designation from the FDA for the treatment of EM.
-We selected Nav1.7 as a drug target after we discovered that the Nav1.7 protein is deficient in the rare human disease CIP, where humans suffering from CIP are unable to feel pain.
-We have observed promising evidence of activity for TV-45070 in four Phase 2 proof-of-concept clinical trials, including two trials in EM, one trial in PHN, and one trial in dental pain, a form of nociceptive pain.
-In December 2012, we entered into a collaborative development and license agreement with Teva, through its subsidiary, Ivax pursuant to which we granted Teva an exclusive worldwide license to develop and commercialize TV-45070.
-Prior to our entry into the collaborative development and license agreement with Teva, we submitted INDs to the FDA for oral TV-45070 for the indication of dental pain (July 2009) and topical TV-45070 for the indication of acute and chronic pain.

-including neuropathic and inflammatory pain (July 2010).
+We selected Nav1.7 as a drug target after we discovered that the Nav1.7 protein is deficient in the rare human disease called congenital indifference to pain, or CIP, where humans suffering from CIP are unable to feel pain.
+We have observed promising evidence of activity for TV-45070 in four Phase 2 proof-of-concept clinical trials, including two trials in EM, one trial in PHN and one trial in dental pain, a form of nociceptive pain.

+In December 2012, we entered into a collaborative development and license agreement with Teva, through its subsidiary, Ivax International GmbH, or Ivax, pursuant to which we granted Teva an exclusive worldwide license to develop and commercialize TV-45070.
+Prior to our entry into the collaborative development and license agreement with Teva, we submitted INDs to the FDA for oral TV-45070 for the indication of dental pain (July 2009) and topical TV-45070 for the indication of acute and chronic pain, including neuropathic and inflammatory pain (July 2010).
 Teva submitted an IND to the FDA for topical TV-45070 for the symptomatic treatment of OA (November 2013).

-Under the terms of the agreement, Teva made an upfront payment to us of \$41.0, million.
+Under the terms of the agreement, Teva made an upfront payment to us of \$41.0 million.
 In addition, we are eligible to receive potential milestone payments totaling up to \$335.0 million, comprised of a \$20.0 million clinical milestone payment, up to \$285.0 million in regulatory milestone payments, and a \$30.0 million sales-based milestone payment.
-If TV-45070 is approved, we are also eligible to receive royalties in the low teens to low twenties on net sales of the licensed products for the timeframe that such products are covered by the licensed patents and in certain other instances.
+If TV-45070 is approved, we are also eligible to receive royalties in the low teens to the low twenties on net sales of the licensed products for the timeframe that such products are covered by the licensed patents and in certain other instances.
 We also have an option to co-promote products in the U.S.